Arr1w/rust-course/README.md

-### This is template repository to start a simple Rust project
+### This is a template repository to start a simple Rust project

 ### Installing rust